ansible/receptor/docs/source/getting_started_guide/index.rst

 Getting started with Receptor
 #############################

-Receptor is an overlay network intended to ease the distribution of work across a large and dispersed collection of workers.
-Receptor nodes establish peer-to- peer connections with each other via existing networks.
-Once connected, the re- ceptor mesh provides datagram (UDP-like) and stream (TCP-like) capabilities to applications, as well as robust unit-of-work handling with resiliency against transient network failures.
+Receptor is an overlay network that distributes work across large and dispersed collections of worker nodes.
+Receptor nodes establish peer-to-peer connections through existing networks.
+Once connected, the Receptor mesh provides datagram (UDP-like) and stream (TCP-like) capabilities to applications, as well as robust unit-of-work handling with resiliency against transient network failures.

 .. image:: mesh.png